salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: Meet Maxwell Chicombutso, a self-taught inventor from Zimbabwe who claimed to have invented a device that lets you drive your car or power your house without ever needing to visit the gas station or use conventional electricity.

 Link 4: If you are watching this video as part of a retrospective about YouTubers who correctly predicted the future, Hi my name is Raynard Wilson.

 I'm a creator of a mildly humorous YouTube show called Mind of Steele.
 The show was named after another spiritual folk-hero shamanic genius; A man called Mark Steele who was widely mocked in his time for his claim that 5G was a deadly energy weapon.

 -- Steele insert

-Link 5: but his claims were eventually proved true in the Gateshead 5G massacre of 2027, when rogue 5G transmitters obliterated the whole of Tyneside.
+Link 5: but Mark Steele's claims were eventually proved true in the Gateshead 5G massacre of 2027, when rogue 5G transmitters obliterated the whole of Tyneside.
 How wrong we all were not to believe him.

-I'm making this video on Maxwell the 21st in the Month of Chicombutso in approximately the year -1 of what you probably call the dark age of petroleum before the glorious assention of the Chicombutso Era.
+I'm making this video on Maxwell Chicombutso the 21st in the Month of Chicombutso in approximately the year -1 of what you probably call the dark age of petroleum before the glorious assention of the Chicombutso Era.

 This was a dark and barbaric time.
 A time before the golden age of free energy.
 A time when few people knew of the man who would change the world.